peppapig13132/Express-JWT-Sequelize-Boilerplate/README.md

 ## Frontend

-If you use SPA for your frontend, copy compiled result into 'static' folder.
+If you use SPA for your frontend, copy compiled result into `static` folder.

 ## Database

 Set environment variable `DB_SYNC=true` to synchronize models and database.
-Learn more about model hronization [here](https://sequelize.org/docs/v6/core-concepts/model-basics/#model-synchronization).
+Otherwise, set it as `false`.
+Learn more about model synchronization [here](https://sequelize.org/docs/v6/core-concepts/model-basics/#model-synchronization).
 Since Sequelize has various versions, you can check Sequelize official site [here](https://sequelize.org/).